LoginRadius/docs/content/references/sdk/java/index.md

 # JAVA SDK

+>**Disclaimer:** This library is meant to help you with a quick implementation of the LoginRadius platform and also to serve as a reference point for the LoginRadius API.
+Keep in mind that it is an open source library, which means you are free to download and customize the library functions based on your specific application needs.

 This document describes how to start using JAVA SDK and its various features.
+You can get the SDK from [here](https://github.com/LoginRadius/java-sdk).

 > **Note:** You must have JAVA JDK 8 or JDK 11 installed on your system.

-## SDK Installation
+## SDK Installation and Configuration

 Download the JAVA SDK from [here](https://github.com/LoginRadius/java-sdk).